Frequently Asked Questions

 There is no cost to you to be vaccinated.
 If you have health insurance, vaccine providers (including Salt Lake County Health Department) may bill your insurance a vaccine administration fee.
 If you do not have insurance, you will not be charged.

 In the United States, there are many steps in place to make sure vaccines are safe and effective.
 These steps include clinical trials and reviews by many independent scientists, medical professionals, and public health experts.
 The COVID vaccine has undergone these rigorous steps, just like all vaccines; no steps were skipped or rushed.
 Learn more at ThisIsOurShot.com.

 The COVID-19 vaccine is safe and effective for all races and ethnic backgrounds.
 Scientists have tested the vaccine using best practices across all racial/ethnic demographics to ensure it will have the most productive result for all communities.
 We recognize there can be a lack of trust in vaccinations—both historically and now, particularly among people of color—but as COVID-19 continues to impact diverse and multicultural communities at disproportionate rates, protecting our communities of color is essential, and the most effective protection available is to be vaccinated.

-At this time, no. You will receive the brand available at the location you visit, and which brand is available at each location can change regularly so you cannot expect a specific brand at a particular location (unless you are between the ages of 5-17, in which case, you will receive Pfizer).
+You will receive the brand available at the location you visit, and which brand is available at each location can change regularly so you cannot expect a specific brand at a particular location (unless you are between the ages of 5-17, in which case, you will receive Pfizer).

 Lessons learned from previous vaccines that were meant to treat similar diseases caused by coronaviruses (Severe acute respiratory syndrome (SARS) and Middle East respiratory syndrome (MERS)) helped expedite the vaccine for COVID.
 For example, research on a coronavirus vaccine for SARS began in 2004!